 Most PM2.5 comes from industry, agriculture, transport, and home fires, with domestic burning making up perhaps 30% of all man-made PM2.5 in the air that we breathe.
 Because of its extremely small size, it is suspended in air and can travel great distances.
 It is a regional, national, and trans-boundary pollutant.

 In England, levels are highest in the South and South-East, and in urban areas.

 Local authorities are responsible for managing air quality, working with local stakeholders.
 We review and assess air quality in our area to determine whether we are likely to achieve the targets set out by Government.

-If we think we will not meet a target, we have to declare an Air Quality Management Area (AQMA) covering the part of the borough where the problem lies.
-We must then draw up an air quality action plan stating how we will aim to meet the targets, consulting neighbouring local authorities, businesses, local people, the Highways Agency, the Environment Agency and others.
+If we think a target will not be met, we must declare an Air Quality Management Area (AQMA) covering the part of the borough where the problem lies.
+We must then draw up an Air Quality Action Plan stating how we will aim to meet the targets, consulting neighbouring local authorities, businesses, local people, the Highways Agency, the Environment Agency and others where appropriate

 The section of the A4289 eastwards from grid reference 414635E 183838N on Kingshill Road to its junction with Okus Road:

 Our Action Plan is overseen by the Air Quality Steering Group and the Director of Public Health.